awmckinley/config/modules/ft.nix/README.md

 # Nix Language

-> [!ABSTRACT] Blurb
-> The Nix language is designed for conveniently creating and composing derivations.
+The Nix language is designed for conveniently creating and composing derivations.